Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Coarsening Sequence Sampling

 \textbf{Practical considerations.} To avoid oversampling overly small graphs during training, we follow the heuristic of \cite{bergmeister2024efficient}: when the current graph has fewer than 16 nodes, we fix the reduction fraction to $\rho = \rho_\text{max}$.
 Due to the constraint that no right-side cluster in $B^{(l)}$ may contain more than three nodes, achieving the target reduction fraction is not always feasible.
 However, we observe empirically that this rarely poses a problem when $\rho_\text{max}$ is reasonably small.

 During training, we sample a coarsening sequence for each dataset graph, but only retain a randomly selected intermediate graph from the sequence.
-Thus, our practical implementation of Algorithm~\ref{alg::hypergraph_coarsening} is designed to return a single coarsened graph with associated features and budgets, rather than the full sequence $\pi$.
+Thus, our practical implementation of Algorithm~\ref{alg:hypergraph_coarsening} is designed to return a single coarsened graph with associated features and scale encodings, rather than the full sequence $\pi$.

 To improve efficiency, we incorporate the caching mechanism introduced in \cite{bergmeister2024efficient}.
 Once a coarsening sequence is generated, its levels are cached.
 During training, a random level is selected, returned, and then removed from the cache.
 A new sequence is generated only when the cache for a particular graph is depleted, avoiding unnecessary recomputation.